 Fans of the beloved TV personality have been worried sick about her ever since she began slipping out of the spotlight around 2016.
 In October 2019, news of Barbara’s ailing health made fans even more nervous when TMZ reported the state of her current living situation.

-As previously reported, Barbara is allegedly forgetful and isolated in her Manhattan home. “[She] has been living her life within the confines of her [NYC] apartment, showing significant signs of age, and receiving almost no visitors,” an insider recently told TMZ.
-Another source claims she “has become increasingly forgetful and confused” and won’t leave her apartment because she’s afraid she will fall and hurt herself.
+“[She] has been living her life within the confines of her [NYC] apartment, showing significant signs of age, and receiving almost no visitors,” an insider told TMZ at the time.
+Another source claimed she “has become increasingly forgetful and confused” and won’t leave her place of residence because she’s afraid she will fall and hurt herself.

-However, shortly after this news, her rep confirmed to Fox News, “I see Barbara every 2-3 weeks and she’s fine.
-I’m actually seeing her next week for tea.
-No truth to this.”
-However, back in August 2016, she was reportedly hospitalized after experiencing “heart complications,” which came after open heart surgery in 2010 and a hospitalization after a scary fall in 2013.
-We’re just thrilled that Barbara is feeling better today…
+However, shortly after this news, her rep confirmed to Fox News that Barbara — who suffered a breast cancer scare nearly 10 years ago before undergoing a “lumpectomy” — was reportedly hospitalized after experiencing “heart complications,” which came after open heart surgery in 2010 and a hospitalization after a scary fall in 2013.

-It was previously revealed that she isn’t too happy with The View right now.
+In the past, it has been revealed that Barbara wasn’t too happy with The View.
 “She feels [ABC execs have] ruined the franchise that she and Bill Geddie built.
 Instead of focusing on smart, educated women with strong talent, they cast uninformed child actors on the show.
 The legacy has been compromised because of poor casting and bad leadership under ABC News,” a source revealed.
-Awkward!

 Late last year, Rosie O’Donnell — who found herself on the panel of the ABC show from 2006 to 2007 for season 10 and again in 2014 to 2015 for season 18 — did not hesitate when it came to saying positive words about the program’s legendary creator and executive producer.